 Here are some great examples of good call to actions:

-It’s hard to deny that Spotify probably has one of the friendliest and trendiest homepages.
-This call to action works because it’s minimal, to the point, for everyone…and it’s free:
+It’s hard to deny that Spotify probably has one of the friendliest and trendiest homepage.
+This call to action works because it’s minimal, to the point, for simple…and it’s free.

 - Do you have an SSL?